 Here setup() is the preparation or initialization part of the program and loop() is the repetitive and continuous execution of the Arduino program.
 Both functions are required for the program to work.

 void setup() – This function executes only once at the beginning of the program.
 This function executes only once in the beginning.
-Here we define mode of particular pin like pinMode(LED_BUILTIN, OUTPUT), the initialization of serial communication or a library.
+Here we define the mode of a particular pin like pinMode(LED_BUILTIN, OUTPUT), the initialization of serial communication or a library.
 The “void” indicates that nothing is returned on execution.

 void setup() {